 The limited size means the nomad 3 is ideal for people working on small workpieces which need precision work.

 2. Material Capability

 Nomad 3 can cut a wide variety of soft and hard materials.

-You can mill Bamboo, Softwood, Hardwood, Plywood, MDF, Cork, Graphite Limestone, HD Wax on the Nomad 3.
+You can mill Bamboo, Softwood, Hardwood, Plywood, MDF, Cork, Graphite Limestone, and HD Wax on the Nomad 3.

 It can cut plastics like ABS, Acrylic, Delrin, HDPE, Kydex, Nylon, Linoleum, Polycarbonate, Polypropylene, PVC, Styrene, Sintra, and Resin.

 Further, it has also been tested with composites like AL/PVC panel, Carbon fiber, Garolite, Foamcore, and Renshape.

 You can also mill metals like Aluminum, Brass, Lead, Magnesium (Fire Hazard), Steel (Using Coolant), and Titanium(Using Coolant) on Nomad 3.